vbmithr/breakbot/README.md

 ## Going further

-This is not a final product, I abandonned development when I realized that this project cannot be profitable for now.
+This is not a final product, I abandoned development when I realized that this project cannot be profitable for now.
 It was a cool project to develop, but as it misses its purpose, there is no much point doing anything more for it for now.
 Maybe the CLI could be useful for people